Participatory democracy: Deliberative opinion polls

+Public consultation surveys

+Public consultation surveys are surveys on policy proposals or positions that have been put forward by legislators, government officials, or other policy leaders.
+The entirety of the deliberative process takes place within the survey.
+For each issue, respondents are provided relevant briefing materials and arguments for and against various proposals.
+Respondents then provide their final recommendation.
+Public consultation surveys are primarily done with large representative samples, usually several thousand nationally and several hundred in subnational jurisdictions.

+Public consultation surveys have been used since the 1990s in the US.
+The American Talks Issue Foundation led by Alan Kay played a pioneering role.
+The largest such program is the Program for Public Consultation at the University of Maryland's School of Public Policy, directed by Steven Kull, conducting public consultation surveys on the national level, as well as in states and congressional districts.
+They have gathered public opinion data on over 300 policy proposals that have been put forward by Members of Congress and the Executive Branch, in a variety of areas.
+Such surveys conducted in particular Congressional districts have also been used as the basis for face-to-face forums in congressional districts, in which survey participants and House Congressional Representative discuss the policy proposals and the results of the survey.

+The questionnaires used in the surveys by the Program for Public Consultation, which they call “policymaking simulations”, have also been made available for public use, as educational and advocacy tools.
+Members of the public can take the policymaking simulations to better understand the proposal, and are given the option to send their policy recommendations to their elected officials in Congress.

 E-democracy

 E-democracy is an umbrella term describing a variety of proposals to increase participation through technology.
 Open discussion forums provide citizens the opportunity to debate policy online while facilitators guide discussion.
 These forums usually serve agenda-setting purposes or are sometimes used to provide legislators with additional testimony.
 Closed forums may be used to discuss more sensitive information: in the United Kingdom, one was used to enable domestic violence survivors to testify to the All-Party Parliamentary Group on Domestic Violence and Abuse while preserving their anonymity.

 Another e-democratic mechanism is online deliberative polling, a system in which citizens deliberate with peers virtually before answering a poll.
 The results of deliberative opinion polls are more likely to reflect the considered judgments of the people and encourage increased citizen awareness of civic issues.